 No serious insect or disease problems.
 Young shoots are susceptible to damage from snails and caterpillars.
 Spiderwort foliage often sprawls in an unattractive manner by mid-summer.

-Rock gardens, borders, open woodland gardens, naturalized areas or moist areas along streams or ponds.
+Rock gardens, borders, open woodland gardens, wild gardens, naturalized areas or moist areas along streams or ponds.